ulsidae/cori_tts/README.md

 While Piper TTS is powerful, its primary interface is aimed at developers.

-It works well via Python or CLI usage, but from a non-technical perspective:
+It works well when used through Python or the command line, but from a non-technical perspective:

 - Using Piper typically requires familiarity with the command line or Python.
-- Model switching is not user-friendly
+- Switching between models may be less convenient for non-technical users.
-- Quick testing requires setup knowledge
+- Quick testing generally requires some initial setup.

 To address this, cori_tts was built as a usability-focused layer on top of Piper TTS.